boxyhq/jackson/README.md

 ```
 {
+  "id": <id from the Identity Provider>,
   "email": "sjackson@coolstartup.com",
   "firstName": "SAML"
-  "id": <id from the Identity Provider>,
-  "lastName": "Jackson",
+  "lastName": "Jackson"
 }
 ```

+- id: The id of the user as provided by the Identity Provider
 - email: The email address of the user as provided by the Identity Provider
-- id: The id of the user as provided by the Identity Provider
 - firstName: The first name of the user as provided by the Identity Provider
 - lastName: The last name of the user as provided by the Identity Provider